• Ebook

 A clear glass mug of thick hot chocolate with a super creamy texture.

-I enjoy this Thick Hot Chocolate best after holiday meals or for a special date night treat with my partner or a friend.
-My favorite holidays for this recipe are Christmas or New Year's, or as an easy dessert for special occasions.
+I enjoy this Thick Hot Chocolate best after holiday meals or for a special date night.
+It's especially nice with a simple cookie or cake for dipping.

 Jump to: